Plan and Prepare

 - Mobile phone reception is unpredictable and in places nonexistent; consider a satellite-guided messenger device for long treks.

 - Carry a map; no batteries are required.

-Although the Appalachian Trail (A.T.) is safer than most places, it is not immune from crime.
+Although the A.T. is safer than most places, it is not immune from crime.
 In heavily used areas, A.T. “ridgerunners” and “caretakers” act as roving eyes and ears for Trail managers and public education.
 They are not law enforcement.
 And, many areas of the Trail are remote, with little or no cellphone coverage, and help may be far away.

 Safety awareness is one of your best lines of defense, and your mental preparedness and concentration on your surroundings provide your best tool in responding to situations.
 Here are some suggestions to minimize crime-related risk on the A.T., whether you’re day-hiking or thru-hiking.